-- 2. Click Flow Control. - 3.
+- In the TruClient sidebar, click the Add Step icon (Step).
+The Steps box opens. - 2.
+Click Flow Control. - 3.
 Click and drag the Catch Error step to the desired location in the recorded steps. - 4.
 Expand the catch error step and configure the argument.
-For more information, see "Step Arguments not Related to Objects" on page 293.
+For more information, see "Step Arguments not Related to Objects" on page 267.